Alcohol And Drug Rehab For Domestic Violence Victims

 The Centers for Disease Control (CDC) estimates:

-- Victims of domestic violence often feel powerless over their own lives, and they endure similar emotions while battling addiction.
 The most important takeaway from these statistics is evidence that victims of domestic violence with substance abuse disorder are not alone.

 Victims of domestic violence face significant physical and mental health trauma, sometimes years after he or she is physically away from the situation.
 Ongoing psychotherapy plays an important role in helping victims heal from the damage caused by abuse.

 The World Health Organization (WHO) lists the common conditions experienced by victims, including:

 Victims of domestic violence who are in rehab require additional support and treatment to address the trauma they’ve endured.
 Rehabilitation facilities focus on co-occurring mental health disorders as part of treatment, so it’s very important to open up about your experience.

 Domestic violence can be a tough topic to discuss, especially with strangers.
 Staff in established rehab facilities are aware that domestic violence is prevalent in many households, especially in those where substance abuse is present.
 In order to face addiction head-on, it’s important to help your support staff understand what you’ve endured helping them identify challenges you may face in recovery.

 Clinicians, therapists, and resource directors are available to help in a multitude of ways Including:

 - Affirming your experience

 - Providing options and resources to plan a safe recovery